RxSwiftCommunity/NSObject-Rx/Readme.md

 }
 ```

-You're actually not the only one to have written this line many, many times.
+You're actually not the only one; it has been typed many, many times.

 ![Search screenshot showing many, many results.](assets/screenshot.png)

-Instead of adding a new property to every object using RxSwift, use this library to add it for you, to any subclass of `NSObject`.
+Instead of adding a new property to every object, use this library to add it for you, to any subclass of `NSObject`.

 ```swift
 thing